 Florida is a land flowing with gates and communities.
 It is a Promised Land of sun, leisure, warm pools, and exclusivity.
-For the past month Bevy Mae and me have been vacationing inside this paradise at a house at one such community near Naples, Florida.
-It took three references, photo ID, and all cash up front to get us in here.
+For the past month Bevy Mae and me have been vacationing inside this paradise at a house in one such community near Naples, Florida.
+It took three references, photo ID, and all cash up front to get in here.

 We are grateful for our good fortune.
 And we are in a really safe place.
 But when thinking about the state of affairs which has excluded as many as 94% of all Americans from the possibility of living here — if only for a few weeks — it makes me sick to my stomach.
-And of course, if you don’t live here you can’t be here — not even to drive through.

 The compound we live in is huge.
 While biking in it the other day I was amazed to stumble on another gated community inside ours.
-It has a lake and huge houses.
-The gated occupants of our community aren’t allowed in their community even though their community is inside our community.
-Apparently, there are layers of gated communities.
-I never knew that.
+It’s blessed by God with a lake and huge houses.

-She said she supported the incumbent Democrat for Congress who was then running against an upstart Republican — a young guy always on the radio always complaining about how rich his opponent was.
+She said she supported the incumbent Democrat for Congress who was then running against an upstart Republican — a young guy always on the radio complaining about how rich his opponent was.
 She liked the Democrat, she said, because he once bought park benches for her neighborhood.

 One thing Key West didn’t have back then — no town did in those days — was gated communities.
 We had a military base that was gated — I lived on it — but the gates were for security against the hated Communists.
 We didn’t have terrorists or any other sort of enemies of the state.
 All that was to come later.